likhith4/algo-lab/ia2/graph-theory.md

 ```
 ### Finding the Minimum Spanning Tree
 1. Sort all the  edges in increasing order of their weights.
-2. Pick the smallest edge. fi it does't form a cycle with the edes already included in the MST, add it to the MST.
+2. Pick the smallest edge. if it does't form a cycle with the edge already included in the MST, add it to the MST.
 3. Repeat until n-1 edges in the MST

 ### Step-by-Step Process